shaolang/fan-fiction/README.md

 ### Using with Shadow-CLJS

-If you are using [Shadow-CLJS][shadow-cljs], note that `fan-fiction` works with version 2.11.x only: 2.12.x and above upgraded closure-library to a newer version that makes the generated JavaScript "unusable" by Storybook.
+If you are using [Shadow-CLJS][shadow-cljs], note that `fan-fiction` doesn't work with version 2.12.x (for some unknown reason).
+As of this writing, version 2.15.8 works well.

 Set `:target` as `:npm-module` in the `shadow-cljs.edn` and list the stories' namespaces under `:entries`.
 Refer to